Columbus Drug Charges Lawyer

 Defending Drug Charges in Ohio

 Ohio law has not changed much when it comes to drugs.
-While the battle to legalize drugs like marijuana rages on, the state comes down on drug abuse as hard as it ever did before.
+The battle to legalize drugs like marijuana rages on.
+However, the state comes down on drug abuse as hard as it ever did before.

-To best thing you can do to fight drug charges in Ohio and protect yourself is to obtain competent legal counsel as soon as possible.
+To best fight drug charges in Ohio and protect yourself, obtain competent legal counsel as soon as possible.

 The longer you wait, the more difficult it will be for the lawyer to help you.
 You should also be aware of your rights and use them to protect yourself to the best of your ability.
-You should also remember to just remain silent and let your lawyer talk to the police for you.
+Remember to just remain silent and let your lawyer talk to the police for you.

 You may wonder why the state has so many strict drug laws even today, and why you might know so many people who have been charged with drug abuse.